Adude999/CS-GO-HackClient/README.md

 Feel free to use and abuse, I have no use for it.
 Has stuff like external access to ClientCmd_Unrestricted, BSP Parser, silent aim and other things.
 Some things are leeched and others aren't.

-Credits to whoever, if you care msg me crying that I need to put you there or in the thread.
+Credits to whoever, if you care msg me crying that I need to put you there.

 Some pics for the autistic children.